-95. As a preliminary, it is important to note that the ESCR has already interpreted Article 11 (the right to protection of health) of the ESC to include the human right to a healthy environment.
-All options involving an additional protocol to the ESC involve the recognition of the human right to a healthy environment as a standalone right.

-96. As with the proposal of an additional protocol to the Convention, three options may be considered: (i) guaranteeing the human right to a healthy environment ('model I'); (ii) guaranteeing the human right to a healthy environment plus definition of its possible constituent elements ('model I'); and (iii) guaranteeing the human right to a healthy environment plus definition of its constituent elements plus adjusting or removing the restriction on the personal scope of the Charter and extending the reach of rights either for the Charter as a whole or solely for an additional protocol on the human right to a healthy environment,151 along with the possibility of accepting the collective complaints procedure only in relation to the additional protocol ('model III') (together referred to as "additional elements").
+- 96. As a preliminary, it is important to note that the ESCR has already interpreted Article 11 (the right to protection of health) of the ESC to include the human right to a healthy environment.
+All options involving an additional protocol to the ESC therefore involve the recognition of the human right to a healthy environment as a standalone right. - 97.
+As with the proposal of an additional protocol to the Convention, three options may be considered: (i) guaranteeing the human right to a healthy environment in general terms ('model I'); (ii) guaranteeing the human right to a healthy environment plus definition of its possible constituent elements ('model II'); and (iii) guaranteeing the human right to a healthy environment plus definition of its constituent elements plus adjusting or removing the restriction on the personal scope of the Charter and extending the reach of rights either for the Charter as a whole or solely

-149 R Spano - Keynote Speech, Proceedings of the Council of Europe High-level Conference on the Right to a Clean, Healthy and Sustainable Environment in Practice, 3 May 2023, p.
+142 R Spano - Keynote Speech, Proceedings of the Council of Europe High-level Conference on the Right to a Clean, Healthy and Sustainable Environment in Practice, 3 May 2023, p.
 27.

-150 The concept of "public interest cases", also known as actio popularis, should be distinguished from the conditional standing for representative associations that was recognised in the Verein KlimaSeniorinnen Schweiz judgment (paragraphs 500-502) - see following paragraph.
+143 The concept of "public interest cases", also known as actio popularis, should be distinguished from the conditional standing for representative associations that was recognised in the Klimaseniorinnen judgment (paragraphs 500-502) - see following paragraph.